Allied Land Command: History

 In 1966 the first major change occurred when French military personnel were withdrawn from LANDSOUTHEAST, followed by the Greek withdrawal in 1974.
 On 30 December 1977, SHAPE and Turkish military authorities announced another change in the command structure of LANDSOUTHEAST, to be effective 1 July 1978.
 The command billet was to be filled by a Turkish Army four star general with a U.S. Major General as his deputy.
 On 30 June 1978, General Sam S. Walker handed over the command to General Vecihi Akın, the first Turkish commander.
 General Akın held command until 30 August 1979.

 Construction of a new headquarters facility in Şirinyer, İzmir was completed in March 1994 and LANDSOUTHEAST moved into the facility in April 1994.
 In July 1994, two German Army officers were assigned to the command for the first time.
 The headquarters garrison at Şirinyer was named General Vecihi Akın Garrison in March 1996, after the first Turkish LANDSOUTHEAST Commander.
 Turkish Land Forces General Hüseyin Kıvrıkoğlu commanded LANDSOUTHEAST from c.1993–1996, followed by Hilmi Özkök from 1996 to 1998.

-After the end of the Cold War, for a period the NATO command in İzmir became Joint Command Southeast.
+After the end of the Cold War, for a period the NATO command in İzmir became Joint Command Southeast, a joint command responsible for the defence of Turkey.
 After a major NATO reorganisation, the previous southern air component command, Allied Air Forces Southern Europe (AIRSOUTH), in Italy, was disestablished.
-Thus between 11 August 2004 and 1 June 2013 the new headquarters of NATO's southern air component command, Allied Air Command İzmir, was located at the İzmir site.
+In a ceremony held at General Vecihi Akin Garrison, Sirinyer, Izmir, on Wednesday, 11 August 2004, Headquarters Joint Command Southeast (JCSE) was deactivated and Component Command - Air Izmir (CC - Air Izmir) was activated.
+Thus from August 2004 and 1 June 2013 the new headquarters of NATO's southern air component command, CC-Air-Izmir which became Allied Air Command İzmir, was located at İzmir.
 The next reorganisation merged the northern and southern air component commands into the single Allied Air Command located at Ramstein Air Base in Germany under a United States Air Force general.

 In 2013 the 350-person headquarters took over the responsibilities of Allied Force Command Heidelberg in Germany and Allied Force Command Madrid in Spain, which are being deactivated as part of NATO's transformation.